tos-kamiya/trios/README.md

 TRIOS is a falling-block puzzle game that puts a unique spin on the classic Tetris formula.
 Instead of the familiar tetrominoes, TRIOS features triomino pieces -- each composed of three connected squares.
 This minimalistic design may seem sparse at first glance but offers a fresh and challenging twist on the genre.
 The game is played on an 8×20 grid, and despite its streamlined appearance, it includes dynamic scoring, stage progression, and an ever-increasing falling speed to keep you on your toes.

+You can also play TRIOS online. → https://www.toshihirokamiya.com/trios/

 ## Rules

 **Objective:** Clear horizontal lines by strategically rotating and positioning the triomino pieces.